 Project Overview

 Live Oak project in Nebraska targets approximately 250 MW of electrolysis capacity and plans to generate around 75,000 tons of e-methane per annum (tpa).
 With Front-End Engineering Design (FEED) now beginning, the project aims for a Final Investment Decision (FID) in 2027, and targets commercial operations by 2030.
-Commercial operations will also include the export of e-NG to Japan, where Osaka Gas and Toho Gas plan to inject it into domestic gas grids.
+Commercial operations will also include the export of e-NG to Japan.
+This is where Osaka Gas and Toho Gas plan to inject it into domestic gas grids.
+Japanese terminals will also be welcoming natural gas from Glenfarne’s Alaska LNG project after LOIs were signed with Tokyo Gas, among others.

 While e-methane is not ideally renewable, is could still count in Nebraska’s growing portfolio of cleaner energy sources.
 This is if the production runs in a closed carbon cycle as intended, where renewable hydrogen is used and the CO2 is captured.
-The project could chip in to the portfolio made by the likes of Nebraska’s largest photovoltaic installation with integrated battery storage project, Norfolk.
+The project could also add to the portfolio made by the likes of Nebraska’s largest photovoltaic installation with integrated battery storage project, Norfolk.

 Live Oak e-NG Facility Project Factsheet